ismferd/terrards/README.md

 **NOTE**: You will save the status of your stack in local.

-- If you want to work remotly (like s3, consul or whaever you want) instead of working in local, you will add a backend, take a look in this documentation: https://www.terraform.io/docs/backends/index.html
+- If you want to work remotly (like s3, consul or whaever you want) instead of working in local, you will add a backend, take a look there -> https://www.terraform.io/docs/backends/index.html